A One-Day Solo Personal Retreat

 1 | PURPOSE

 First, and most importantly, decide your Purpose/Why/Intention.
 What do you hope to get from the day?
+Is it to have quiet time to think?
+To plan?
+To create?

-In the GetawayDay Guide you can see some real-life Intentions that others have set.
+In the GetawayDay Guide, you can see some real-life Intentions that others have set.

 2 | DATE

 Then, find a date.
-Sure, you could just wake up one morning, sit up in bed and say, “Hello, World!
+Sure, you could just wake up one morning, sit up in bed, and say, “Hello, World!
 I’m motivated to have a day of self-care and self-reflection - let’s go!”
 Ummmmmmm . . . .right.
 So I recommend putting it on your calendar like it’s any other appointment.
 Because that’s what it is, an appointment with yourself.

 3 | ORGANIZE